 - Lifting and wiggling eyebrows

 We know dogs use their tails to communicate but did you know they also use facial expressions?
-A study in Japan analyzed how dogs reacted when confronted by their owners, a stranger, a dog toy and an item they did not like.
+Science Direct describes a study in Japan that analyzed how dogs reacted when confronted by different things.
+They were presented with their owners, a stranger, a dog toy and an item they did not like.

 - When the dogs saw a toy that they liked they shifted their left ear back, yet when they saw an item they did not like they shifted the right ear.